Aliases for RBBP7 Gene

 GeneCards Summary for RBBP7 Gene

 RBBP7 (RB Binding Protein 7, Chromatin Remodeling Factor) is a Protein Coding gene.
-Diseases associated with RBBP7 include Retinoblastoma and Wilms Tumor Susceptibility-5.
-Among its related pathways are Cellular Senescence and Transcription_P53 signaling pathway.
-GO annotations related to this gene include RNA binding.
+Diseases associated with RBBP7 include Retinoblastoma and Wilms Tumor 1.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include RNA binding.
 An important paralog of this gene is RBBP4.

 Core histone-binding subunit that may target chromatin remodeling factors, histone acetyltransferases and histone deacetylases to their histone substrates in a manner that is regulated by nucleosomal DNA.
 Component of several complexes which regulate chromatin metabolism.
 These include the type B histone acetyltransferase (HAT) complex, which is required for chromatin assembly following DNA replication; the core histone deacetylase (HDAC) complex, which promotes histone deacetylation and consequent transcriptional repression; the nucleosome remodeling and histone deacetylase complex (the NuRD complex), which promotes transcriptional repression by histone deacetylation and nucleosome remodeling; and the PRC2/EED-EZH2 complex, which promotes repression of homeotic genes during development; and the NURF (nucleosome remodeling factor) complex.